kvmanohar22/3DR/README.md

 - [ ] Add only KeyFrames for graph optimization
 - [ ] Reduce the number of points for graph optimization
 ### Semi-Direct Visual Odometry
-- [ ] opencv's `calcOpticalFlowPyrLK` doesn't seem to work that good on forward motion camera
+- [ ] ~~opencv's `calcOpticalFlowPyrLK` doesn't seem to work that good on forward motion camera~~ Compute inliers from vikit seems to be doing it wrong!
+Fix it!

 ## Requirements